vaiish371/tp/docs/UserGuide.md

 ***
 ### 2.1.5 Listing Modules: `list module`

-Lists all the modules you have added, and specifies the current module (if any).
+This command lists all the modules you have added, and specifies the current module (if any).
+If there are no modules in the database, it will display an error message.

 Format: `list module`